Campus radio: Argentina

 The first (and one of the most popular) campus radio in Argentina's history is LR11 Radio Universidad Nacional de La Plata, which belongs to the Universidad Nacional de La Plata.
 It was inaugurated on 5 April 1924 as an element of scientific dissemination and university extension, and it is the first university radio station in the world.

 The most famous campus/college radio in the country, FM Radio Universidad ("University Radio"), is an Argentine radio station based in the city of Rosario, belonging to the National University of Rosario (UNR).
 It was created in 1994, and it has a strong focus on programs covering national/international news and current political topics of discussion, as well as AOR musical segments.
 The station transmits on 103.3 MHz.

 Australia

 Student radio stations generally operate under a community broadcasting licence.
-Some services, such as 87.8 UCFM Canberra, operate under a narrowcast licence, while others broadcast exclusively online.
+Some services, such as 87.8 UCFM Canberra, operate under a narrowcast license, while others broadcast exclusively online.